By Dr. McKenzie Nisbet, ND

 GO INWARD

-Grab a BOOK from the pile beside your bed, get back to the HOBBY you could never get around to doing (sketching, painting, scrapbooking, etc), or learn a NEW SKILL.
+Grab a BOOK from the pile beside your bed, schedule the HOBBY you could never get around to doing (sketching, painting, scrapbooking, etc), or learn a NEW SKILL.
 There are so many resources available online to help us grow.
 Download some new PODCASTS, enrol in a VIRTUAL CLASS, or take a MASTERCLASS.
-Use your LOCAL LIBRARY virtually – there are so many resources available for free online.
+Use your LOCAL LIBRARY – there are so many resources available for free (and online).

 GO OUTWARD

-Physical distancing does not mean social isolation.
-Stay connected with your friends and family, especially those who live alone or have few connections.
-Schedule a virtual coffee date, girl’s night, games night or invite your friends/family virtually to dinner.
-Check in via text or phone to those you usually see in person and don’t be afraid to ask for more connection.
+Stay connected with your friends and family.
+Schedule a coffee date, girl’s night, games night or invite your friends/family to dinner.
+Check in via text or phone to those you miss and don’t be afraid to ask for more connection.

 Questions?
 Send me an email [info@mckenzienisbet.com] or book a virtual 15-Minute Meet & Greet Session or an Initial Consultation.
 Let’s chat!